peeweep/supersm-rs/README.md

 # supersm-rs

-This project is a dotfile manager, as a rust impl for [supersm](https://github.com/peeweep/supersm).
+This project is a dotfiles manager, as a rust impl for [supersm](https://github.com/peeweep/supersm).